Matty-El/velo-route/README.md

 Cycling is a global and accessible sport that has shown a huge increase in popularity over recent years.
 The global market is for bicycles alone is in excess of $54 billion dollars.
 Alongside the growth in bicycle sales there has been significant growth in cycling related products such as GPS cycle computers and related software platforms that allow users to record, analyse and share their rides.

-VeloRoute has been developed to allow users to share their favourite cycling routes, to search routes that other users have added to the site, to rate routes that have been added and to link to the routes that have been saved to platforms such as Strava and MapMyRide so that the routes can then be downloaded to their GPS devices.
+VeloRoute has been developed to allow users to share their favourite cycling routes, to search routes that other users have added to the site and to link to the routes that have been saved to platforms such as Strava and MapMyRide so that the routes can then be downloaded to their GPS devices.

 The site was developed using knowledge gained from the Code Institute HTML Essentials, CSS Essentials, User Centric Frontend Development, Interactive Frontend Development and Backend Development modules.